BarbaNegra810/BarbaNegra810/README.md

 Currently, I am updating my skills to include Python, JavaScript, and other modern languages.
 I am always seeking new ways to learn and grow as a developer.

-I am constantly looking for new challenges and opportunities.
-I am interested in working on projects that have a positive impact on the world.
+I am constantly looking for new challenges and opportunities and about to start my bigguest project of all times.
+Being a father for the 4th time.

 <!---
 BarbaNegra810/BarbaNegra810 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.